andyatkinson/andyatkinson.github.io/consulting.md

 ## Why work with me?

 I've optimized multi-terabyte PostgreSQL databases running thousands of queries per second.
-I understand the kinds of challenges faced at that scale.
+I've worked with PostgreSQL in various forms mostly via AWS, but also on GCP, Heroku, and self-hosted.

-I love working with teams and providing educational content.
-I wrote a bestselling book [*High Performance PostgreSQL for Rails*](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/) published by Pragmatic Programmers in 2024, to help more engineers learn these skills.
+I wrote a bestselling book [*High Performance PostgreSQL for Rails*](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/) published by Pragmatic Programmers in 2024 to help backend engineers learn these skills.

 ## What will we work on?

+We'll work on an assessment of your system, identifying opportunities to improve performance, reduce cost, and improve reliability.

-📊 Identify and improve query performance<br/>
+📊 Identify problematic queries and improve their performance and efficiency<br/>
-💾 Optimize schema, query, and index design<br/>
+💾 Optimize your schema, query, and index designs for space and cost reduction<br/>
-🐘 Perform data migrations, backfills, or partitioned table migrations<br/>
+🐘 Perform data migrations, backfills, or partitioned table migrations as needed based on performance goals<br/>
-👨 Provide 1:1 mentoring for your team, or team-level custom training plans on PostgreSQL, SQL, DB DevOps, or Active Record topics.<br/>
+👨 Provide mentoring and guidance for your team on PostgreSQL, SQL, database devops, and Active Record topics.<br/>
+🔎 Improve the observability, metrics, and alerts for your system, to help empower the engineers

 ## Recommendations 🤝